Blue-Green Algae (Cyanophyta) Scientific names: Anabaena, Aphanizomenon, and Microcystis, etc.

 Blue-green algae can grow in both marine and freshwater.
 Most of the harmful algae blooms (HABs) occur in freshwater.
 Blue-green algae can grow in lakes, ponds, reservoirs, and slow-moving streams when environmental conditions are right, such as warm water, abundance of nutrients like phosphorus or nitrogen, and plenty of sunlight.

-Cons of Blue-green algae (there are no Pros)
+Cons of Blue-Green Algae (Cyanophyta) (there are no Pros)

 Blue-green algae produce cyanotoxins as well as taste-and-odor compounds that fowl the water they are found in.
 The cyanotoxins can pose a serious threat to not only fish but livestock, companion animals, and humans as well.